Racial Righteousness

 Part of our vision at Hillcrest is to welcome everyone and love all.
 One of the ways we live that out is to invite others into the adventure of walking with Jesus, especially those who are missing or not represented well in the story of our church.
 Every generation and culture bring value and depth to the journey we intend to hike together.
 We also live this out by being known by the love Jesus revealed to us, which is given freely to all who pursue him.
 See below for ways we are intentionally seeking to better understand and build bridges across racial lines.

+Dividing Lines Tour | Hillcrest occasionally participates in a drive through educational tour on historic segregation in the Kansas City Metro, primarily through its real estate.
+Nathaniel Bozarth, ethnographer and host of the “Wide Ruled” podcast, narrates this 90-minute drive, bringing in interviews from several area students and notable city figures such as Sid Willens, Bill Tammeus, Mamie Hughes and Margaret May.
 We believe the only way for Kansas City to experience deep, lasting change is for there to be a fundamental Holy Spirit-led change in the hearts of individuals.
 Those changes happen best when we share experiences and conversation, with hearts open to what the Spirit is saying to us collectively.

-What are the barriers we need to each overcome in order to love others well as Jesus commanded?
+Breaking Barriers: Developing God’s Heart for Our Neighbors | Recently, a group met to discover what barriers we each need to overcome in order to love others well as Jesus commanded?
 We can have internal barriers based on our environments growing up, media, or limited exposure to cultural experiences.
 Jesus came to break down the barriers and He prayed for unity so we can love one another freely.
-In this 5-week experiential study we will explore scripture, reflect on our experiences, and participate in cultural outings to help us develop God’s heart for our neighbors and live in the unity Jesus prayed for in John 17.Lunch will be provided.
+The 5-week experiential study explored scripture, reflected on experiences, and participated in cultural outings to help us develop God’s heart for our neighbors and live in the unity Jesus prayed for in John 17.

 Sankofa: A Journey Toward Racial Righteousness